y-alzahrani/bank-churn-prediction-using-binary-classification/README.md

 - Develop and evaluate **binary classification models** to predict customer churn
 - Identify which features have the **strongest influence** on the likelihood of churn

-For detailed analysis, explanations, and insights, please refer to the [report](report.pdf).
+For analysis, explanations, and discussion of the results, please refer to the [report](report.pdf).

 **Note:** The **Logistic Regression** and **KNN** algorithms were implemented manually **without using the scikit-learn library**, to strengthen understanding of how the algorithms work internally.